 The role of semi-arid ecosystems in the global carbon cycle

-In addition to this modeling work, and as part of this wider research goal, we have also published a paper examining how well different satellite products capture seasonal vegetation dynamics in the semi-arid southwestern US:
+In addition to this modeling and site analysis work, and as part of this wider research goal, we have also published a paper examining how well different satellite products capture seasonal vegetation dynamics in the semi-arid southwestern US: